-- 12.1 Where a formal disciplinary hearing is to take place, the employee will receive written notification from the Hearing Officer at least 7 working days in advance of the requirement to attend a disciplinary hearing.
-The letter will advise the employee of the following: - The location, date and time of the proposed disciplinary hearing - Details of the disciplinary allegations which the employee is to face - Whether dismissal is being contemplated as a sanction
+- 12.1 Where a formal disciplinary hearing is to take place, the employee will receive written notification from the Headteacher/Commissioning Manager at least 7 working days in advance of the requirement to attend a disciplinary hearing.
+The letter will advise the employee of the following: - The location, date and time of the proposed disciplinary hearing - The Hearing Bundle may be sent at the same time as the hearing invite with sufficient details of the disciplinary allegations to enable the employee to properly prepare.
+The Hearing Bundle must be sent at least 7 working days in advance - Whether dismissal is being contemplated as a sanction - Their right to be accompanied - The identity of the panel members and attendings outlining their roles - The requirement for the employee to confirm in writing that they are attending, at least 5 working days before the disciplinary hearing, providing all relevant documentation in defence of their case and confirmation of the name of their Trade Union representative or work colleague and any witness/es that they wish to call. - 12.2 The employee is under a duty to take all reasonable steps to attend the hearing.
+The disciplinary hearing may proceed in the employee's absence when all of the following conditions are met: - The employee has failed to attend two scheduled disciplinary hearings. - The employee is on notice that the disciplinary hearing may proceed in their absence. - The employee has been informed of the opportunity to provide a written statement setting out their defence to the allegations.

-- Their right to be accompanied - The identity of the Hearing Officer and, where appropriate, the supporting panel of governors - The requirement for the employee to confirm in writing that they are attending, at least 5 working days before the disciplinary hearing, providing all relevant documentation and confirming the names of their employee representative and any witnesses that are likely to be called. - 12.2 The employee is under a duty to take all reasonable steps to attend the hearing.
-The disciplinary hearing may proceed in the employee's absence when all of the following conditions are met: - The employee has either failed to attend two disciplinary hearings (or failed to respond to two previous notifications to attend a disciplinary hearing). - The employee is on notice that the disciplinary hearing may proceed in their absence. - The employee has been informed of the opportunity to provide a written statement setting out their defence to the allegations. - 12.3 If the disciplinary hearing could potentially lead to dismissal the Council will also be informed and given the opportunity to attend, in accordance with the attached Schedule of Statutory Requirements relating to Dismissals.
+12.3 If the disciplinary hearing could potentially lead to dismissal the Council will also be informed and required to attend, in accordance with the attached Schedule of Statutory Requirements relating to Dismissals.